Home >

 • Incident response and management

-When incorporating interpersonal skills into your resume, it's not enough to merely list them.
+When incorporating soft skills into your resume, it's not enough to merely list them.
 Like every other part of your resume, these skills should be substantiated with real examples.
 Simply enumerating traits won’t cut it.

 Show who you are as an individual by connecting your real-life qualities and habits to the job you're targeting.